Counties 2 Dorset & Wilts South

-Dorset & Wilts 1 South is an English Rugby Union league, forming part of the South West Division, for clubs primarily based in Dorset, sitting at tier 8 of the English rugby union system.
-Originally a single league, Dorset & Wilts 1 split into north and south regional divisions in 2004.
+Counties 2 Dorset & Wilts South (formerly Dorset & Wilts 1 South) is an English Rugby Union league, forming part of the South West Division, for clubs primarily based in Dorset, sitting at tier 8 of the English rugby union system.
+Originally a single league, Dorset & Wilts 1 split into North and South regional divisions in 2004.
 Teams based in Berkshire participated until 2001 when they left to join the Buckinghamshire & Oxon leagues.